 Aimed at those who currently studying for a degree such as a Master of Science in Engineering or Information Systems or other relevant areas.
 Your specialisation could for example be in Data, IT, Engineering Physics, systems, Electronics and Mechatronics (Engineering or Electronics), Computer Engineering, Information systems, Computer Science, or Industrial Engineering and Management with a focus on data or software technology.

 Scania Student Intro System/IT gives you an insight into how the development of software contributes to a more sustainable future due to minimal impact on the environment from transports.
 Our Internet of Things platform must support the future transport and needs to be efficient both on an economically and environmentally conscious way.
 To solve that we see the key is the development of for example autonomous vehicles, safety, security, electrification and the collection and analysis of big data.
-Software development is a central part of R&D’s core areas and its impact on future functions is increasing at all time.
+Software development is a central part of many areas at Scania.

 Aimed at those who are currently studying for a Master of Science in Engineering or other relevant areas.
 Your specialisation could for example be Mechanical Engineering, Automotive Engineering, Engineering Physics, Design and Product Development, Energy and Environment, or Industrial Engineering and Management.

 We are looking for people who are naturally curious, engaged and enjoy working together with other people.
 Above all it is important that you enjoy our branch of industry, technology and its implementation.
 The programme is run in Sweden and you have to be fluent in English.

 •• Application period (23 September – 24 November) week 39-47